MedImAIR/brain-mri-processing-pipeline/README.md

 We show that the only essential transformation for accurate analysis is the unification of voxel spacing across the dataset.
 In contrast, anatomy alignment in form of non-rigid atlas registration is not necessary and most intensity equalization steps do not improve model productiveness.

 #### This repository contains:
-1. `datasets_prep` - preparation of the opensourse data for preprocessing and training;
+1. `datasets` - preparation of the opensourse data for preprocessing and training;
-3. `main_pipeline` - scripts for data preprocessing;
+3. `preprocessing` - scripts for data preprocessing;
 4. `nnUnet` - training and scoring  the segmentation models;
-5. `illustrations` - code for the paper illustrations;
+5. `figures` - code for the paper illustrations;

 ## Brain MRI preprocessing main pipeline:
 ![image](/figures/abstract.png)